soitgoes887/soitgoes887.github.io/about.markdown

 ## My Expertise
 My professional journey has been focused on bridging the gap between software development and infrastructure, with particular emphasis on:

-* Architected multi-cloud testing frameworks for network APIs
+* Designing multi-cloud testing frameworks for network APIs
 * Implementing cloud-native testing strategies
 * Optimizing CI/CD pipelines for faster delivery
 * Creating chaos testing environments to enhance application resiliency